 (Note: For short bios, please see: Press Kit – EPK page)

-Juno-nominated songwriter Maria Dunn (vocal, guitar, accordion) draws deeply on the folk tradition of storytelling through song.
-A true preserver of the spirit of folk music, she is often compared to Woody Guthrie for her keen social awareness and her unvarnished songs about the lives of working men and women.
+A true preserver of the spirit of folk music, Maria Dunn is often compared to Woody Guthrie for her keen social awareness and her unvarnished songs about the lives of working men and women.

 - 2013 Canadian Folk Music Awards nominee – Solo Artist of the Year (Piece By Piece)

 - 2009 Canadian Folk Music Awards nominee – Solo Artist of the Year (The Peddler)

 - 2009 USA Songwriting Competition Honourable Mention (The Peddler)

 - 2002 JUNO nominee – Roots/Traditional Solo (For A Song)